TheLocust3/budgeting/README.md

 ### miscellaneous
  - request logging
- - the cascading id stuff is a little ridiculous
  - no need for camelize if columns are renamed in select
  - abstract common db queries/operations
  - need to revamp models